unibo-dtm-se-2425-Wasted/report/sections/09-userguide/index.md

 nav_order: 10
 ---

-# User Guide
+# User guide

-# Launching the Application
+# Launching the application
 To run the web application, execute the following command:

 On Mac/Linux: